ituglib/gmake/MANUAL.md

 #### `$(assign name,file)`

 The `assign` function adds a GUARDIAN `ASSIGN` to the process context.
-The initial set of `ASSIGN` values are loaded when GMAKEN starts.
+The initial set of `ASSIGN` values are loaded when GMAKE starts.
 This function can modify or add an `ASSIGN`.

 Note that functions are evaluated as a set before programs are run, so clearing